What We Do

 We are linked in a working partnership with Sunday at 10 too.

 At 10am, also every Sunday, another congregation meets at "The Cat" pub around the corner.
-This entirely separate congregation have been growing there for around 30 years and follow a more simple version of worship, enjoy singing together with more contemporary worship music, and appreciate the informality and flexibility of the pub environment.
+This entirely separate congregation have been growing there for 30 years and follow a more simple version of worship, enjoy singing together with more contemporary worship music, and appreciate the informality and flexibility of the pub environment.
 There is also time for refreshments and conversation at the end of this service.

 Sunday at 10 is led by Chris Wildman.